David-Xia0/VARWIKI-version4/UserManual.md

 # VARWIKI - User Manual

-This application is intended for the educational development of a child (7-10).
+This application is intended for the educational development of children (7-10).
 Parental Guidence is recommended for the safety and learning effecieny of the child.

 ## Table of contents